metadore/parameter-golf/records/track_10min_16mb/2026-03-31-arcoistry-v1/Readme.md

 ---

-*Submitted with curiosity and a lot of coffee — VIT, 2026.*
+*Submitted with curiosity — 2026.*